jaitl/aws-lambda-telegram-lang-demo/README.md

 ## The bot uses several AWS services
 * Polly - to synthesize an audio
-* Transcribe - to recognize a voice message to text
+* Transcribe - to recognize a voice message to a text
 * Translate - to translate a foreign text to your language
 * Lambda - to run a serverless application